tonysyu/scrappyr/README.md

 I wanted to name this scrappy (an *app* built with *py*thon for managing *scrap*s of data), but there's already a python library named [scrapy](http://scrapy.org/).
-"Scrapps" seemed like a decent alternative.
+"Scrappyr" seemed like a decent alternative.
 Ignore any undertones of "crap" that might arise in your head.